bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ## Click Pseudo Class?

 As you sort through the basic pseudo-classes you may notice there is a lack of a ':click' selector.
 Something that occurs when the user clicks on an element.
 The closest thing we have to a `:click` is `:active`.
-Unfortunatley, it does not work for most animation requirements.
+Unfortunately, it does not work for most animation requirements.
 With `:active` the user must hold the action for the animation to continue.
 For example clicking your mouse on a button and holding it there.

 The solution to this problem is what we eluded to earlier, managing states of input elements.
 We will utilize the different states of the `input` radio or checkbox elements based on if they have been checked or not.
 This is how we will register when a user clicks the element.